Deasun/snAPP/README.md

 * the Developing snAPP page uses **data-visualisation charts** to show the activity of the snAPP team in responding to members' requests.
 The most recently added feature, one feature in development, and one without any contributions - as well as a table of features list by date - are displayed for the purposes of transparency and promoting certain features.
 Sample data has been added to the database so users can see the charts rendered.

 #### Cart
 The cart keeps track of a member's **FeatureTicket purchases** during each session.
-Members can access their carts to re**view the number of tickets purchased and proceed to checkout.
+Members can access their carts to **review the number of tickets purchased** and proceed to checkout.

 #### Checkout
 Members can **review their order** on the checkout page and are asked to input their personal and payment details using the Stripe online payment processing system.
-**

 #### Search
 There are **search facilities available for members, alerts, bugtickets and featuretickets**.
 Members are encouraged to use the search facility to prevent duplicating feature requests and bug reports.
 Search is executed using Django's full text search feature Search Vector and searches via 'title' and 'description' fields.